 Always consult a doctor if you suspect you have pneumonia.

-Here are the types of pneumonia symptoms in adults to watch out for.
+How do the types of pneumonia symptoms in adults differ?

 The most common form of pneumonia, bacterial pneumonia, requires medical attention.
 Its symptoms vary from one patient to another.

 Among the signs and symptoms of bacterial pneumonia are:

 - a fever that can reach up to 40 degrees Celsius

 - Nails and lips might also turn blue due to the lack of oxygen in the blood